 As you can see from the huge heading above, setting up header bidding is not easy.
 Even if you use our free setup, you’ll still need a decent chunk of time to learn how to maintain it.

 Yup, usually header bidding isn’t free or cheap.
-We’ve already discussed everything there is to discuss, so let’s move on.
+We’ve already explained everything there is to discuss, so let’s move on.

 The increased page load time is a great issue with client-side setup.
-With a server-side implementation, things are much better, but it’s still an issue since bid requests from various servers have delays.
+With server-side implementations, things are much better, but it’s still an issue since bid requests from various servers have delays.

 Is Header Bidding Good?